mvolkmann/blog/src/rust.md

 that affect what an application does.
 A crate like {% aTargetBlank "https://crates.io/crates/clap", "clap" %}
 can be used to simplify parsing of the options and provide help.

+The `clap` crate supports many features including:

+- positional options
+- named options with short (ex. `-q`) and long (ex. `--quiet`) forms
+- options with values (ex. `--color yellow`) referred to as "option arguments"
+- options with default values
+- non-string option values (ex. `bool`, `i32`, or `f64`)
+- custom value validation
+- generated help viewed with `--help` (not with `-h`)
+- getting the version with `--version` or `-V` (not with `-v`) specified with the `version` method or from the `Cargo.toml` file
+- defining when an option is allowed or required
+- specifying options with YAML
+- colored error messages
+- and more

+Each option must have a name that uses to retrieve its value.
+This typically matches its long name, but is required because positional options do not have a long or short name.

 For example:

 ```rust